Compliance & Regulatory Standards for NDAA-Compliant Drones

 What is the relationship between Green UAS and NDAA compliance?

-Green UAS is third party verification of your NDAA compliance validation along with rigorous cybersecurity testing.
+Green UAS is third-party verification of your NDAA compliance validation along with rigorous cybersecurity testing.
+WISPR Systems SkyScout 2+ is included on the approved Green List, confirming successful completion of this validation process.

 Are WISPR drones made in the United States?